emir91/alpha-blog/README.md

 # ALPHA BLOG

-This is a CRUD application done by Rails 6.
+This is a CRUD application done in Rails 6.
 Idea is that user can:
 *post article,
 *edit article and